Shaerif/FTPRush_Linux_Install_Script/docs/tasks.md

 - [ ] Add more detailed examples for advanced usage

 ## Notes

-- The `.vscode/update_readme.py` tool is configured to update `docs/README.md` statistics.
 - Keep documentation changes synchronized with `install_ftprush.sh`.
 - Follow semantic versioning for releases.
 - Write tests for all new features.